BLUE HORIZON, BOOK 2

 “What the…” a grizzled tiger rumbled from his command seat.

-Across the galaxy, the engines of luxury liner Argonautia slowed to a stop.
+Across the Alignment, the engines of luxury liner Argonautia slowed to a stop.
 The liquid crystal thrusters, previously glowing with blue-white energy, slowed to a halt.
-Lights on the bridge blinked out in sections, each panel of the ship fell silent and dark.
+Lights on the bridge blinked out in sections, each panel of the vessel fell silent and dark.

 “Sir,” one of the bridge crew cried, “ships’ systems are failing all over.
 LightDrive engines are offline and going cold.”